THE PHONG NHA KE BANG NATIONAL PARK

-- Phong Nha Cave, over 7 kilometers long and containing 14 rock cavities and a 13-kilometer underground river, dazzles visitors with its beautiful rock formations with intriguing shapes and names, beautiful stalactites and stalagmites, and beautiful sandbanks and reefs.
+- Phong Nha Cave, over 7 kilometres long and containing 14 rock cavities and a 13-kilometre underground river.
+It dazzles visitors with its beautiful rock formations with intriguing shapes and names, beautiful stalactites and stalagmites, and beautiful sandbanks and reefs.

 - The Paradise Cave, nestled in the limestone depths of the National Park, is as heavenly as its name suggests.
 Twice the size of its neighbour Phong Nha, the Paradise Cave contains incredible scenery of geological formations, stalagmites and stalactites skillfully enhanced by the play of light.